InquireMobile: Teaching VLM-based Mobile Agent to Request Human Assistance via Reinforcement Fine-Tuning: Experiment

 \subsection{Experimental Result}

-As shown in Table~\ref{tab:main_result}, we have the following observations:
+As shown in Table~\ref{tab:main_result}, the main experimental results lead to the following observations:

 1) Our model outperformed all baselines on average across all metrics, especially achieving an ISR of 52.6\%, which is 46.8 points higher than the best baseline.
-With two-stage training, the model successfully mastered the ability to request human assistance in interactive scenarios.

-2) We observed that both the success rate (SR) and the trajectory score of all baselines were very low.
+With two-stage training, the model successfully mastered the ability to request human assistance in interactive scenarios. s 2) Both the success rate and the trajectory score of all baselines were very low.
 Specifically, after undergoing training in stages 1 and 2, InquireMobile achieved a success rate of 7.9\% and a trajectory score of 0.78.
 Despite our InquireMobile achieving state-of-the-art performance compared to existing baselines, its overall performance in task completion and trajectory evaluation is still unsatisfactory.
 We attribute these results to two main factors: i) the limited inquiry ability of the models, ii) the complex and realistic scenario settings, as detailed in Appendix~\ref{appendix:eval_setting}.
 It highlights a gap between real user instructions and dynamic environments.

 \begin{itemize}[leftmargin=*] \item \textbf{Grounding \& navigation.} Agents frequently issue invalid click actions, revealing insufficient grounding in real mobile contexts and within dynamic online applications. \item \textbf{App-level priors.} Agents sometimes open the wrong app first because they lack basic knowledge, real-world of commercial app identities. \item \textbf{In-app page comprehension.} Even in the right app pages, agents struggle to understand the page or icons, causing errors in task progress and subsequent erroneous actions. \end{itemize}